Intelligence and National Security Certificate

-- 9 credit hours in political science-related courses is preferred.
-The selection committee looks for previous coursework in American government, political theory, international relations, comparative politics, and social science (quantitative) methodology.
-Students without the above undergraduate background in political science may be admitted on a provisional basis and be required to take prerequisite courses before starting graduate work.
+- Nine credit hours in political science-related courses is preferred.
+The selection committee looks for previous coursework and/or professional experience in American government, political theory, international relations, comparative politics, and social science (quantitative) methodology.
+Students without the above background in political science may be admitted on a provisional basis and be required to take prerequisite courses before starting graduate work.
 Students must earn a grade of B or above in each of these courses.

-- Personal statement (1-2 pages) explaining why the applicant is seeking admission into this program, how his/her academic/professional experiences can contribute to his/her success in this program, and how this program will contribute to his/her future academic/professional ambitions.
+- Statement of Purpose: The personal statement (1-2 pages) should explain why the applicant is seeking admission into this program, how his/her academic/professional experiences can contribute to his/her success in this program, and how this program will contribute to his/her future academic/professional ambitions.

 - Professional Resume

 - Letters of Recommendation: Two letters of recommendation from a former professor (preferred), supervisor, or individual that can speak to one's academic potential in a graduate program.
 If applicants have recently graduated from UNO, it is expected that one of the letters will be from a UNO political science faculty member.
 It is preferred that students use their references' institutional (.edu) or professional email.